Pond Square Dental

 What will I gain from an orthodontic treatment?

-Dental bridge (conventional) - a replacement tooth that is attached to the teeth either side of a missing tooth.
+• Resin-bonded dental bridge – a replacement tooth attached to neighbouring teeth

-Dental implant - a replacement tooth is attached to a titanium screw that is carefully placed into the jaw bone.
+• Dental implant – a replacement tooth supported by a titanium implant placed in the jaw bone

 How visible are the braces?